A downloadable game for Windows

 What you do:

 Shoot enemies to build slow-mo energy.
 The more energy you have the slower enemies and their bullets are.
-Beat levels by killing all enemies.
-The last enemy drops an upgrade.
-You can also press space to skip upgrade and move on.
+Beat levels by finishing the objective.
+Get upgrades between waves and if you're really lucky you'll find a baby to rescue.

 WASD = Move